Requesting Corrections to Veterans Military Records From the BCMR or DRB

 Washington, DC 20528-0485

-There is also documentation you'll need to submit yourself.
-To get your military records corrected, you must establish that your records contain an "error" or "injustice."
-Be specific, state exactly what the "error" or "injustice" is in your records, and say exactly what you want your records to be changed to say.
+In order to get your military records corrected, you must establish that your records contain an "error" or "injustice."
+Be specific in your application—state exactly what the "error" or "injustice" is in your records and what you want your records to be changed to say.

-Other evidence showing you have had good conduct since discharge can sway the board in your favor.
+Other evidence showing you've had good conduct since your discharge can sway the board in your favor.
 For example, evidence of a stellar employment history, getting an education and "bettering" yourself, or being active in your church or volunteer work can be persuasive to the board.
-If you had bad conduct and/or an arrest in service, showing a clean criminal record post-discharge will help.
+If you had bad conduct like an arrest while in service, showing a clean criminal record post-discharge will help.

-You can request a hearing when you submit your application, but be aware that it is unusual for BCMRs to grant personal hearings.
-If you are given a hearing, it will typically be held in Washington D.C. and you will not be reimbursed for any of your travel expenses.
+You can request a hearing when you submit your application, but it's unusual for BCMRs to grant the request.
+If you're given a hearing, it will typically be held in Washington D.C. and you won't be reimbursed for any of your travel expenses.

-If your request for a correction of your records is denied, you can request that your board reconsider it's decision.
-You can do this only once, and if you are not successful, your next course of action would have to be to file a lawsuit in federal court.
-In either case, you should hire an attorney to handle the appeal.
-Use our attorney databaseto locate a veterans disability attorney.
+If your request for a correction of your records is denied, you can ask your BCMR to reconsider the decision.
+You can do this only once, and if you aren't successful, you'll need to file a lawsuit in federal court.

 Talk to a Lawyer